On This Page

-But the sun was shining hot.
+The sun was shining hot.
 It continued to grow warmer as it climbed in the sky.
 The sand was fine and powdery white on our feet.

 There were signs posted, warning visitors of rattlesnakes.
 Unfortunately, we didn’t see any.
 (Yes, I’m that person hoping to catch a glimpse of one, I find them biologically fascinating.)